Now accepting new patients — call 212-328-1180

 • Feeling more resilient during heavy training weeks.

 These outcomes are not guaranteed.
-They should be viewed as supportive effects that may help you train and recover more effectively.
+They should be viewed as supportive effects that may help you train and recover more effectively, and they vary from person to person.

 Who benefits